rr-/szurubooru/API.md

 ```
 ...where `<user>` is an [user resource](#user).

+**Errors**

-Errors: if the user does not exist, or the user with new name already exists
+- the user does not exist
+- the user with new name already exists (names are case insensitive)
-(names are case insensitive), or either of user name, password, email or rank
+- either of user name, password, email or rank are invalid
-are invalid, or the user is trying to update their or someone else's rank to
+- the user is trying to update their or someone else's rank to higher than
+  their own
-higher than their own, or privileges are too low, or avatar is missing for
+- privileges are too low
-manual avatar style.
+- avatar is missing for manual avatar style

+**Description**

 Updates an existing user using specified parameters.
 Names and passwords must
 match `user_name_regex` and `password_regex` from server's configuration,